Jacques Brel autographs pop up every now and then online or in auctions, and a lot of money can be spent on collecting them.

 Brel’s most famous records with relevant autographs are the most desirable – for example a signed copy of Olympia ’64 or Brel’s first album will be worth more than a signed compilation.
 The ‘holy grails’ of the Brel catalogue are signatures before his first record and from the 1970s onwards.
 I have never personally seen a signed copy of Brel’s last album, and I am not sure one exists.
 Exclusive or personal items such as travel documents, song lyrics etc. can go for many thousands if authenticated.
 Rare photographs or memorabilia (such as the book above) can go for multiple hundreds of pounds.

 How can I help?

 Send me photos of your item and I’ll give you my opinion.
 Got an unwanted Brel item (signed or unsigned)?
-Tell me about it and I’ll either advise you how much it’s worth or make an offer myself!
+Tell me about it using the form below and I’ll either advise you how much it’s worth or make an offer myself!